Discussion 7: OOP

 Call the press method of self.key[w] for each w in word.
 It should be the case that when you call press, the Button is already set up (in the Keyboard.__init__ method) to output to the typed list of this Keyboard.

 Presentation Time: Describe how new letters are added to typed each time a Button in keys is pressed.
 Instead of just reading your code, say what it does (e.g., "When the button of a keyboard is pressed ...").
 One short sentence is enough to describe how new letters are added to typed.
-When you're ready, send a message to the #discuss-queue channel with the @discuss tag, your discussion group number, and the message "Put it on our tab!" and a member of the course staff will join your voice channel to hear your description and give feedback.
+Pick someone who hasn't presented to the course staff recently to share your group's answer with your TA (in person or on Zoom).

 Q3: Bear